dgilton/neumann_networks_code/README.md

 Testing is also done by driver scripts, but requires a pretrained checkpoint.
 Make sure to run the find_initial_conditions() method before testing.

+An example testing driver script is provided - on my computer it should be as simple as running python cifar_deblur_testing_driver.py .
+Checkpoints are provided for deblur+noise for the preconditioned Neumann network, the Neumann Network, and Gradient Descent network.
+Note that the learned component here is different than in the original paper - we have found the new architecture improves results both in terms of PSNR and speed.

 #### Custom preconditioners
 If you would like to use your own preconditioner, just import it in the header of the preconditioned_neumann_network.py file.